 Legal studies require strong analytic skills, a knowledge of society and the ability to communicate effectively.
 Students planning to attend law school normally are advised to supplement the major of their choice and the university’s General Education Requirements with some coursework in philosophy and the theoretical and analytic aspects of their field of concentration, as well as coursework in the social sciences.

-Advisory Committee: D. Martin (chair), M. Ansfield, S. Debbert, E. De Stasio, N. Wall
+Advisory Committee: Doug Martin (chair), Matt Ansfield, Steffan Debbert, Elizabeth De Stasio, Nancy Wall

 The Health Careers Advisory Committee works closely with students as they apply to medical schools and other programs to prepare for health science and allied health careers.
 It provides guidance in the selection of schools, in developing applications, in the preparation for interviews and in planning for medical school admissions testing.